 According to the NSW Department of Health, women with children spend 44 hours a week on household duties while working full-time.
 This amount of unpaid labour creates both a physical and mental strain.
 With 40 hours at work and 44 hours of chores at home – when do you pencil in wellness and relaxation?

 Unpaid labour is comprised of volunteer work, domestic duties, care of adults and childcare – and women are the top employees.
 Women conduct 76% of childcare, 67% of domestic work, 69% of care of adults and 57% of volunteering.
 This unpaid work points to the financial inequity that women experience at the end of their careers.

 These recent revelations surrounding women and unpaid labour have led to a push for the Australian government to compensate women to fairly represent the work to income ratio.

 You could say there is a generational war afoot with millennials being the new punching bag.
-Older generations believing millennials can’t afford a house because they purchase too many smashed avos is just of one of the battles.
+Older generations believing millennials can’t afford a house because they purchase too many smashed avos is just one of the battles.
 On the flip side, millennials believe their future is all doom and gloom.

-Some of the facts about money we’ve covered so far may have been enough to send a shiver down your spine.
+Some of the facts about the money we’ve covered so far may have been enough to send a shiver down your spine.
 So, let’s have a look at some things you didn’t know about Australia that won’t be quite so financially terrifying.